dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2310: Addressing core issues is crucial for lasting happiness.
+### T2310: Addressing underlying issues is also important for well-being.

 |Support|
 |---|